 What Is Mortgage Loan Insurance?

 Mortgage loan insurance, also known as mortgage default insurance, enables you to achieve your dream of owning a property without waiting until you have saved up for a 20% down payment.
 But what’s the catch, you ask?
 To put down less than 20%, you will need to pay an additional premium added to your mortgage principal.

 The good news is that since mortgage loan insurance protects lenders against the risk of default, lenders will offer lower mortgage rates to homebuyers who put down less than 20%.
-So, if you put only 5% down, you would likely receive a lower rate than someone who puts 20% down.
+If you put only 5% down, you would likely receive a lower rate than someone who puts 20% down.

 Sounds too good to be true?
-Read on to find out what you need to know to benefit from default insurance and how it could help you become a homeowner sooner.
+Read on to find out everything you need to know to benefit from default insurance and how it could help you become a homeowner sooner.

 Key Takeaways

-• The higher your downpayment amount, the lower the mortgage default insurance premium.
-Lenders may typically cover this premium when the down payment is 20% or more.
+- The higher your downpayment, the lower the mortgage default insurance premium.
+Lenders generally cover this premium when you put down 20% or more.

+What Is Mortgage Loan Insurance?